 Unless you’re feeling the worse for wear, carb-on-carb sandwiches are generally best left well alone.
 In Japan, however, stuffing a baguette full of spaghetti can actually form a key part of a commute.

 Served at subway stations up and down the country, spaghetti sandwiches typically feature parmesan cheese, tomato sauce, pasta and herbs, all served inside a soft white roll.
 It might seem slightly unusual, but it certainly beats a bowl of bone-dry granola.

 Pastitsio - Greece

-Given their proximity, it makes sense that Greek and Italian foods have been bouncing off each other for centuries.
-Perhaps the tastiest result of direct and indirect culinary influence is pastitsio - a lasagna-esque dish typically made with meat, tomato sauce and bechamel.
+Given their proximity, it makes sense that Greek and Italian cooks have been inspiring each other for centuries.
+Perhaps the tastiest result of direct and indirect culinary influence is pastitsio.

-Pastitsios usually use thin tubes of pasta rather than long single sheets, making them look more like an abandoned beehive than their Italian counterparts.
-As with many of the tastiest things, appearances can be deceiving.
+Pastitsios also use thin tubes of pasta, making them look more like an abandoned beehive than their Italian cousins.
+As with many of the most delicious things, appearances can be deceiving.

 Sorrentinos - Argentina

 Nothing makes the case for immigration quite as effectively as a plate of something delicious.
 Named after the Italian city of Sorrento, invented by Italian immigrants and embraced with open arms by the nation of Argentina, sorrentinos are all the evidence we need that learning from friends around the world can only be a good thing.